watarrow/Aircraft-Design-Tool/README.md

-This is meant as a design too to help visualize your ideas and give you quick metrics to see if its realistic.
+This is meant as a design tool to help visualize your ideas and give you quick metrics to see if its realistic.
 Its also useful for mass tracking to see if you're on track during the manufacturing process of your plane.
 Save your design as a json to be able to migrate up versions.